 I am now pleased to say that I have recently become a member of the Outreach Team and I am working alongside Sarah Woodman to develop this exciting new area.
 I speak Portuguese and Spanish so I will hopefully be able to help reach out to some more isolated members of our community who are possibly struggling due to language barriers.

-I have worked for Brighter Futures since 2010, having previously worked as a qualified Massage Therapist / Reflexologist.
-As well as my role within Brighter Futures, I work with my private client base.
+I have worked for Brighter Futures since 2010, having previously worked as a fully trained Reflexologist and Massage Therapist with over 20 years experience.

 I joined Brighter Futures as a volunteer in the crèche in 2011.
 At that time I had very little experience working within this environment.